 True.
-This feature length movie couldn’t stand toe-to-toe with Hollywood blockbusters.
-It isn’t fair to compare the Quest for the GameChild to the sort of 12 minute short movie that appears on Vimeo from time to time.
+This feature-length movie couldn’t stand toe-to-toe with Hollywood blockbusters.
+It isn’t fair to compare the Quest for the GameChild to the sort of 12-minute short movie that appears on Vimeo from time to time.
 GameChild couldn’t labour on a few minutes of animation for a year and a bit in an all for nothing gamble.
-This is a full length movie.
+This is a full-length movie.
 The challenge is far higher.

 Here’s my analysis;

 Fans of Ashens will, most likely, enjoy the movie.
-This is an extension of a geeky life style choice.
+This is an extension of a geeky lifestyle choice.
 This is validation of your tastes.

-People who’ve seen some of Ashens’ reviews, like mine, but not subscribed to the channel will probably like GameChild too.
+People who’ve seen some of Ashens’ reviews, like me, but not subscribed to the channel will probably like GameChild too.
 I did.
 I did but my easily distracted mind did begin to wander at times and I was worried by the weird opening scene.

 If you’ve no idea about the world of knockoff merchandise, can’t see how deadpan reviews of cheap plastic toys could be funny, don’t usually get geek culture references or generally need your jokes served straight down the middle – then you’ll probably struggle with Ashens and the Quest for the GameChild too.

 This is a movie by geeks, for geeks, about geeks.